& Lealand Student microscope, introduced in 1840,

 generally was constructed without a fine adjustment and with a

-painted iron base and limb (and in fact, it is often
+painted iron base and limb.
+In fact, it is often

-called the "Iron Microscope".
-See this example.
+called the "Iron Microscope" because of the use of this metal in its construction; see this example.
 The present example is exceptional given that it

 has a nosepiece fine adjustment and is constructed entirely in